Transparency in Supply Chains (TISC): Modern Slavery Act Statement

 Continuous review and risk mitigation

 The IET Anti-Slavery Policy sets out the IET’s principal risk areas.
 The IET recognises the need to continually assess the risks of slavery or human trafficking.
 The IET also recognises that there may be gaps in visibility of supply chains and limitations in the tools used to identify risks.
 Addressing these is a complex task and is under continuous review to develop an effective framework.
-The IET recognises the need for modern slavery training across the organisation to widen awareness, particularly for those staff members who are involved in managing recruitment and our supply chains and during 2024 rolled out an eLearning module to all IET staff on Modern Slavery 96% of staff have completed this training within the last two years
+The IET recognises the need for modern slavery training across the organisation to widen awareness, particularly for those staff members who are involved in managing recruitment and our supply chains.
+In 2025 we achieved 94% completion of an eLearning training module for all staff.
+This training is on a two-year cycle for existing staff.

 To date, the IET has not found any instances of modern slavery in its operations or supply chain.